cs-308-2023/Group-8/README.md

-## Program Description
+## Description
+The program does the following:
-- The program displays Hello World!
+- Displays Hello World!
-- The program prompts the user to enter a number (main.cpp has been modified in such a way).
-- If the input is negative, the user is asked again for input.
-- Once a valid input is obtained, factorial is calculated.
+- Calculates and prints factorial of 5 (Negative number check in factorial function is done as part of Activity-3)
+- Calculates and prints GCD of 56 and 98 using non-recursive and recursive-approaches.
+(As part of Assignment-2)

 ### Group-8
 B21089 : Bhuvan Narula,
+B21118 : Riya Arora,
 B21121 : Ronak Pamnani,
 B21145 : Divye Dixit,
-B21163 : Samvaidan Salgotra,
-B21118 : Riya Arora,
-B21161 : Paras Bedi
+B21161 : Paras Bedi,
+B21163 : Samvaidan Salgotra.